elunna/nerfhack-changelog/README.md

 * Falling down a hole or pit while fumbling (or very low dex) can make you fall on a wielded weapon.
 * Going downstairs while stunned always results in falling, confusion sometimes does.
 * Don't allow stunned jumping.
 Confused jumping has a 20% chance to fail (Evil)
+* Many item actions are now forbidden if you have both hands welded.
+* If you (or a monster) are stuck in a pit, the range of wand zaps and thrown items is limited to the  squares adjacent to the pit.

 ### Slow Luck timeouts (modified)